nasa-jpl/autoRIFT/README.md

 * Run "python3 setup.py install" or "sudo python3 setup.py install" (if the previous failed due to permission) using command line
 * This distribution automatically installs the "autoRIFT" module as well as the "Geogrid" module (https://github.com/leiyangleon/Geogrid)
-* This version only supports optical images.
+* The standalone version only supports optical images.

 ## 7. Instructions